Chris-2811/interactive-rating-component/README-template.md

 - See hover states for all interactive elements on the page
 - Select and submit a number rating
 - See the "Thank you" card state after submitting a rating
+- User can not commit without selecting a rating

 ### Screenshot